-A key technical goal of the museum is to have the ability to play, record, preserve and translate as wide a range of analog, electronic and digital media as possible.
-In addition, the collection is also explicitly intended to systematically demonstrate how each type of media evolved from its analog to electronic and then digital form.
-That is why the museum holds the equipment, documentation and instructional materials necessary for experiencing, recording, translating and/or digitizing a wide range of media.
+The Equipment Collection allows the museum to play, record, preserve and translate a full range of analog, electronic and digital media.
+In addition, the collection is also intended to systematically demonstrate how each type of media evolved from its analog to electronic and then digital form.
+1

 The New Media Museum has an extensive collection of media equipment ranging from the antique and vintage to the latest and greatest.